georgwittberger/salesforce-community-tailwindcss/README.md

 1. Create a Lightning Community in Salesforce Setup using the _Build Your Own_ template.
 2. Open the Experience Builder for the community and change the _Default_ theme layout component to _TailwindCSS Default Theme Layout_.
 3. Adjust the theme layout properties as desired (e.g. enter a title).
+4. Change the content layout of the home page to _TailwindCSS Default Content Layout_.
+5. Drag and drop TailwindCSS web components from the Components panel to the content region of the home page (e.g. _TailwindCSS Hero Teaser_).
-4. Perform additional configuration (e.g. set up members and public access, create navigation items).
+6. Perform additional configuration (e.g. set up members and public access, create navigation items).
-5. Activate and publish the community.
+7. Activate and publish the community.

 ### Using TailwindCSS in Theme Layout